- Join AWS

 Secretary and Treasurer – The secretary and treasurer shall serve for a term of two (2) years or until their successors are duly elected and assume office.

-Officers shall serve as members of the Council.
+Executive Committee Officers shall serve as members of the Council with vote.

 Section 7: Re-Election: No elected officer having served one (1) full term shall be eligible for re-nomination and re-election to the same office until at least one (1) year has elapsed from the expiration of their prior term.